execjosh/atom-file-types/README.md

     "hbs": "text.html.htmlbars"
 ```

-An extension matcher will be converted into a RegExp matcher, due to deprecation.
+An extension matcher will be converted into a RegExp matcher.
 The example above is equivalent to the following:

 ```coffee
 "*":